 - Program Chairs review the course based on: instructor guidance, acknowledgement and encouragement, appropriate use of expertise, comprehensive feedback, the willingness to share expertise, professional development participation, and administrative skills.

 - Students complete course evaluations near the end of each term.
 Results are available to instructors via the CCCOnline Portal after the term ends.

 Student evaluations and research into adult learning make it clear that discussion is one of the most valuable online learning tools.
 We have learned that sense of community can be very important to online retention.
 Instructors may develop discussion management and engagement skills through the required Managing Discussions workshop.

 Teaching Excellence Ratings

-Instructors will be rated either “Best” (Highly Proficient), “Good” (Moderately Proficient), or “Needs Improvement” (Not Proficient) in the categories shown in the table below.
+Instructors will be rated either “Best” (Highly Proficient), “Good” (Moderately Proficient), or “Needs Improvement” (Not Proficient) in the categories shown in the Teaching Excellence Rubric.